 In Mali, UNHCR carries-out its activities and coordinates with a wide range of partners and major stakeholders, the UN Country Team, the Humanitarian Country Team, Government line Ministries, national and international NGOs, as well as actors from the private sector, an area of cooperation that will be further explored in 2021.
 Further, UNHCR in Mali actively participates in inter-agency sectoral coordination meetings, as well as monthly Cluster coordination meetings.

-Despite the COVID-19 pandemic and the first confirmed cases in Mali, UNHCR has continued to stay and deliver, responding to those in need, including to an influx of more than 5,000 returning refugee from Burkina Faso, as well a fire which destroyed a site for 1,600 IDPs in t Bamako.
+Despite the COVID-19 pandemic and the first confirmed cases in Mali, UNHCR has continued to stay and deliver, responding to those in need, including to an influx of more than 5,000 returning refugee from Burkina Faso, as well a fire which destroyed a site for 1,600 IDPs in Bamako.
 UNHCR intervened in support of the Government to provide vital assistance to survivors of the fire.
-However, national measures on movement restrictions have led to the suspension or postponement of several events and meetings with key stakeholders, the reception and orientation of people of concern, as well as the provision of core relief items to northern and central areas, where most of the forcibly displaced population reside.
+However, national measures on movement restrictions have led to the suspension or postponement of several events and meetings with key stakeholders, an impact on the reception and orientation of people of concern, as well as the provision of core relief items to northern and central areas, where most of the forcibly displaced population reside.